A joinery website can be a work of art. Joiners can have beautiful photos of their work on a website to attract the right client.

 - 7 Kitchen trends for 2020

 5 You’ll have something to add to your social media

-Joinery looks great on Instagram and Facebook.
+Joinery looks fantastic on Instagram and Facebook.
 It’s one of the few trades that can do social media well, as most of it is visual.
 But, you do need some information to go along with the image.
 You could have a Facebook post featuring your blog post, with an image of your recent work.
-The Instagram post of your recent work could also direct customers to your joinery website with promises of your informative and well written blog.
+The Instagram post of your current work could also direct customers to your joinery website with promises of your informative and well-written blog.